Press Alt + R to read the document text or Alt + P to download or print.

 Ms. Hunter thought it should be stated in the law but Mr. Goodman says they have to tell us in

 are getting it because you want to do this XXX.
-She thought we should
+She thought we shouldn't be asking for things

 demonstrates that the proposed waiver is the minimal intrusion needed; that on balance the need